shreyasgowda63/NS_3/src/network/doc/network-overview.rst

 the user wants to use the NetDevice or not.
 In Linux, this state is the result of ``ip`` or ``ifconfig`` command.
 For eg: ``ip link set eno1 up`` or ``ip link set down`` using ``ip`` command.
-UP state means the user wants to use the device for data transmission and DOWN state means the user does't want to use this device.
+UP state means the user wants to use the device for data transmission and DOWN state means the user doesn't want to use this device.
 A NetDevice's administrative state can change to UP in two ways: